Zenith Aircraft Builders and Flyers

 As I continue to meditate on the recommended grounding of my 601XL, I find myself more frequently browsing the ads in Barnstormer.
 One caught my eye today for a Ballistic Recovery Chute for $1200.
 My mind then wandered to a concept learned many years ago in an Economics class.
 The concept of opportunity cost - if I spend my money on mods, I will not be able to spend it on other things.
 Whatever I don't buy because of the mods represents an opportunity cost of the mods.

-I still don't have any go… Continue
+I still don't… Continue

 Cash for Clunkers: What is my Zodiac Worth?

 Unlike many of you, I didn't build my Zodiac.
 It was built in a factory in the Czech Republic and I wouldn't have it any other way.
 I have the bent bicycle wheel that I attempted to straighten and the cable tv box I blew up with a little handy homeowner outlet I installed.
 No one wants me building or fixing an airplane.
 So I read the letter and learn there is going to be a tidy little "kit" to install and exorcise the demon in the machine.
 A kit sure sounds pretty easy.
-I then turn to the Zenith… Continue
+I then turn to the… Continue

 The Zodiac Solution: Training Wheels on a Motorcycle

 I flew my Zodiac three hours Saturday enjoying a breezy fall morning following the ridge line of the Shenendoah.
 The plain flew beautifully, hands-off for the most part, and passed its four hundredth hour of flight (70 with me at the helm).
 Little did I know that it might be my last flight for a while.
 As I was dancing in the clouds, others were buy putting the finishing touches on their effort to ensure my "safety."
-The NTSB, FAA, Zenith, The Associations and several foreign bodies had designed… Continue
+The NTSB, FAA, Zenith, The Associations and several foreign bodies had… Continue

 Zenith Wheelbarrow